VienDinhCom/docker-vscode-fullstack/README.md

 ## Define a Module

-A module can be stored in the `modules` folder or included as a Git submodule from another repository.
+A module is stored in the `modules` folder or included as a Git submodule from another repository.

 Here is a module's folder structure: